 Making money with affiliate marketing is when you work with other businesses and promote their products or services on your site.
 You’re paid a small commission when one of your readers makes a purchase through one of your unique affiliate links.

 The products and services you promote must somehow improve your audience’s lives.
-Think about it like this, you’ve worked really hard to build trust with your new readers, and promoting stuff that doesn’t help them undermines all of your hard work.
+Since you’ve worked really hard to build trust with your new readers, promoting stuff that doesn’t help them undermines all of your hard work.
+So, be careful with what you promote.

 Affiliate marketing, when done well, can build even more trust with your audience.
 You tell them about something that helps them, they buy it, and it actually helps them — that’s major trust.